Skip to main content

 The IVF Process For Gay Men

-For gay men, biological family building requires the process of In Vitro Fertilization (IVF) with an egg donor and a gestational carrier
+For intended fathers, biological family building requires the use of a method called in vitro fertilization (IVF) along with the help of an egg donor and a gestational carrier (surrogate).

 IVF process header